Wrongful Death Lawyers with Experience and Compassion Representing Clients in the Greater New Orleans Area and Statewide

 Few events in life are as devastating as unexpectedly losing someone you love.
 That grief is all the more difficult if their death was the result of someone else’s negligence, and therefore, preventable.
 In wrongful death situations, there is no amount of money that will make up for the loss of a life.
 However, The Truitt Law Firm will work tirelessly to help you find answers, push for accountability, and secure fair financial compensation.

 The time limit to bring a wrongful death suit in the state of Louisiana is short.
-A claim of this type must be brought within 12 months of the victim’s death.
+Under Louisiana law, a claim of this type generally must be brought within 12 months of the victim’s death.
 Our firm has been litigating personal injury and wrongful death cases across Louisiana for decades.
 Because we have vast experience representing both plaintiffs and defendants, we can anticipate opposing counsel's arguments.
 This often allows us to resolve cases quickly and favorably through negotiation or trial, allowing you to move forward with your recovery.

 With experience representing both plaintiffs and defendants, our team offers rare, strategic perspective from both sides of the courtroom.